Congratulations on your continued progress in your music education!

 1. How often does band meet at MCHS?

-The concert ensembles (Concert Band and Symphonic Band) are curricular classes that meet every day one full period just like other academic classes.
-Jazz Band, starting in 2017, will meet before school and will be offered as an early bird class.
-There are occasional after-school rehearsals for Jazz Band and Symphonic Band.
+The concert ensembles (Concert Band, Symphonic Band, Wind Ensemble) are curricular classes that meet every day one full period just like other academic classes.
+Jazz Band and Jazz Ensemble will meet before school and will be offered as an early bird class.
+There are occasional after-school rehearsals for Jazz Band/Jazz Ensemble and Wind Ensemble.

 2. What concert ensemble will I enroll in as a freshman?